yoa95/mini-data-cloud/README.md

 ### Docker Support

-Docker Compose is configured but requires Task 2 implementation for full functionality:
+Docker Compose is configured but requires further implementation for full functionality:

 ```bash
 # Will start but with limited functionality